Deer Hunting Regulations

 - Antler Point Restriction zones include Zones 3, 9, 13, 27, 28, 29, 30, 31, 34, 35, 47, 63 and 67.
 The harvest of antlered deer from these zones during any open season is restricted to deer with at least one antler having a minimum of three antler points as defined above.
 The goal of the antler point restriction strategy, as part of Quality Deer Management, is to reduce harvest pressure on the 1½ year-old antlered deer in the expectation that they will survive to produce larger antlers as older animals.

 - Youth Hunter status applies to the possessor of a valid Youth Hunting License (or the immediate member of a qualified occupant farmer who is at least 10 years of age) and continues until Dec.
 31 of the year in which he or she turns 16 years of age.
 The Youth Bow Deer Hunt Day is Saturday, Sept.
-23, 2017.
+21, 2019.
 The Youth Firearm Deer Hunt Day is Saturday, Nov.
-18, 2017.
+23, 2019.
 The bag limit for youth hunters on this day is one deer of either sex.
 Antler Point Restrictions and Earn-A-Buck requirements do not apply for deer taken on this day by youth hunters.
+See Take a Kid Hunting for details.

-- See License, Permits and Stamps, for details and for Hunter Education requirements.
+- See License, Permits & Stamps, for details and for Hunter Education requirements.

 - Additional hunting licenses may not be purchased in order to harvest additional deer.